 From here, all you have to do is click “Create Staging Copy” next to the site you want to clone:

-Your site’s files and database will be copied to your new staging site, which you can access via a separate URL.
+Your site’s files and A database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More will be copied to your new staging site, which you can access via a separate URL.
 On SiteGround, it will be a subdomain like

 Your staging site will be an exact copy, and you can edit it just as you would your live site.